From the CFO of Puma India and now at Bata: How Vidhya Srinivasan is evolving in this technology-driven world

 Were there times where you could not understand the various technologies?

-When I just started as a CFO, Robotic Process Automation (RPA) was not prevalent at that point in time and I needed to invest time to understand out what is happening out there and how it could it be useful for my business.
+When I just started as a CFO, Robotic Process Automation (RPA) was not prevalent at that point in time and I needed to invest time to understand what is happening out there and how it could it be useful for my business.

 I used to participate in a number of industry conferences just to understand the technology and hear from CFOs who have implemented it in their business.
 When I first started doing this, we as a business had no immediate plan to implement this.

-How do you keep yourself updated?
+How do you keep yourself continuously updated on various technologies?

 Technology and its use in business are evolving rapidly and you have to invest time to understand what is happening.